 - ISO: Use the lowest ISO possible for clean images.
 Increase it only when shooting in low light.

-- White Balance: Match it to your light source (like daylight or shade) to keep skin tones looking natural.
+- White Balance: Match it to your light source (such as daylight or shade) to maintain natural-looking skin tones.

 Shooting in Manual Mode gives you the most control, but Aperture Priority is a good place to start while you learn.

-- Mirror Play: Use mirrors to add interesting reflections or symmetry.
+- Mirror Play: Utilize mirrors to create interesting reflections or add symmetry.

 - Motion Shots: Capture walking, spinning, or jumping for natural energy.